t-b/inferno/docs/README.md

 Usage
 -----
+The Inferno installer adds inferno.exe to the windows PATH environment variable.
+You can open a command prompt anywhere and run inferno --help to get started.

+A batch file inferno.bat is also available to open a command prompt to the folder containing inferno so that it is easy to run in the event your PATH gets changed.

+If you want to make a shortcut use inferno.bat since running inferno.exe from windows explorer won't do anything.

 The Clampex window MUST be visible in order to click the protocol buttons (Dear Molecular Devices, great hardware.
 Your software sucks.).